Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: System Model and Problem Formulation

-{\textbf{Channel availability:}} We update the {\it channel availability} in the following three cases: \begin{itemize} \item If the $m$\ts{th} channel has been reserved for multicasting the $n$\ts{th} message in previous slots, i.e., $c_{m}(t)>0$.
-The remaining time for the release of the $m$\ts{th} channel decreases by one in the beginning of the next time slot, i.e., $c_{m}(t+1)=c_{m}(t)-1$; \item If the $m$\ts{th} channel has not been reserved for multicasting the $n$\ts{th} message and is going to multicast the $n$\ts{th} message in the beginning of the $t$\ts{th} time slot, i.e., $c_{m}(t)=0$ and $a_m(t)=n$, the $m$\ts{th} channel will be released after $T_{n,m}-1$ time slots counting from the $(t+1)$\ts{th} time slot, i.e., $c_{m}(t+1)=T_{n,m}-1$; \item If the $m$\ts{th} channel has not been reserved for multicasting the $n$\ts{th} message and is not going to multicast any message, i.e., $c_{m}(t)=0$ and $a_m(t)=0$, $c_{m}(t+1)$ remains $0$. \end{itemize} To summary, we have
+{\textbf{Channel availability vector:}} We update the channel availability vector by the following three cases: \begin{itemize} \item If the $m$\ts{th} channel has been reserved for multicasting the $n$\ts{th} message in previous slots, i.e., $c_{m}(t)>0$.
+The remaining time for the release of the $m$\ts{th} channel decreases by one, i.e., $c_{m}(t+1)=c_{m}(t)-1$; \item If the $m$\ts{th} channel is not reserved but selected for multicasting the $n$\ts{th} message at the $t$\ts{th} time slot, i.e., $c_{m}(t)=0$ and $a_m(t)=n$, it will be released after $T_{n,m}-1$ time slots, i.e., $c_{m}(t+1)=T_{n,m}-1$; \item If the $m$\ts{th} channel is neither reserved nor selected for new multicasting at the $t$\ts{th} time slot, i.e., $c_{m}(t)=0$ and $a_m(t)=0$, then it follows $c_{m}(t+1)=0$. \end{itemize} To summary, we have